-Marci Belton - Assistant Director for the Hillside Area (Flannery O'Connor, Butler & Hammerman)
+Marci Belton - Assistant Director for the Hillside Area (Thea Bowman, Butler & Hammerman)

-Marci Belton joined Loyola’s Student Life team as an Assistant Director in October of 2018.
-Marci is originally from Connecticut, where she earned her B.A. in Sociology and Criminology at Eastern CT State University, and her M.S. in Counselor Education with a specialization in Student Development and Higher Education from Central CT State University.
+Marci Belton joined Loyola's Student Life team as an Assistant Director in October of 2018.
+Marci is originally from Connecticut, where she earned her B.A. in Sociology and Criminology at Eastern CT State University, and her M.S. in Counselor Education with a specialization in student development and higher education from Central CT State University.
 Marci has experience working in the public and private realm of higher education, and she has also worked for several non-profit organizations.
-Her vast experiences, both professionally and personally, is what leads her to serve others in an intentional, individualized, and compassionate way.
+Her vast experiences, both professionally and personally, are what lead her to serve others in an intentional, individualized, and compassionate way.

 Marci is passionate about the holistic well-being of all people, equity for marginalized groups, student development, and fostering meaningful connections.
 Marci is excited to be serving a population of first-year students, and hopes to provide a supportive space during their transition.
 Outside of work, Marci can be found socializing with family and friends, shopping (usually thrifting), exercising, cooking, then eating, and she's also into museums and unique pop-up events.